google-marketing-solutions/agentic_dsta/agentic_dsta/README.md

         done < .env
         ```

-3.  **Deploy a Private Service to Cloud Run:** To use IAP, your service must be private.
+3.  **Deploy a private service to Cloud Run:** To use IAP, your service must be private.
 Deploy it with the `--no-allow-unauthenticated` flag.

         ```bash
         gcloud run deploy agentic-dsta \